There is a big difference between what you can do and what you should do. That applies to trading as much as to life in general.

 Many of those brokers also provide up to 1:1,000 leverage.
 Combine that with a $1 minimum deposit and they have created a ticking time bomb for the unsuspecting trader.

-But luckily, the fact that you’re here reading this means you won’t be suckered into one of these schemes.
 Just because you can do something doesn’t always mean you should.So if a Forex broker offers a way to start for $100, should you take it?

-but if it were up to me the answer would always be no.
+That depends on several factors, but if it were up to me the answer would always be no.

 We’ll get into the specifics a little later, but for now, just know that it comes down to probabilities.
 What are the odds that you or anyone else will turn that $100 account into $100,000?